rubberdok/webdev-demo/README.md

 - `react-demo` contains a simple React todo app used for the interactive demo.
 - `django-demo/backend` contains a simple Django backend for todos, with a GraphQL API using Graphene
-- `django-demo/frontend` builds on the todo app from `react-demo`, connecting to the GraphQL API in `django-demo/backend`
 - `slides.pdf` contains the slides from the crash course presentation.
 - `slide-examples` contains the files used for the code examples in the crash course slides.